Dallas Truck Driver Negligence Attorneys

 An 18-wheeler under power and in control is a formidable sight on the road; few vehicles on the highway match their strength and superiority.
 When placed in the hands of an irresponsible or incapacitated operator, these machines can become lethal weapons – capable of terrible damage.
-During our two decades of service in the greater Dallas region, the Law Offices of W.T.
-Johnson have represented hundreds of truck accident victims; and more often than not, we’ve discovered the driver’s negligence, whether pressed to overextend his long-hauling abilities by company officials or simply lacked good judgment, was responsible for the wreck.
+During our two decades of service in the greater Dallas region, The Law Office of WT Johnson have represented hundreds of truck accident victims; and more often than not, we've discovered the driver's negligence, whether pressed to overextend his long-hauling abilities by company officials or simply lacked good judgment, was responsible for the wreck.

-We encourage anyone who has been victimized by an irresponsible truck driver’s actions to contact us as soon as possible.
-The Law Offices of W.T.
-Johnson is committed to upholding your rights and the continued well-being of your family in the court of law.
+We encourage anyone who has been victimized by an irresponsible truck driver's actions to contact us as soon as possible.
+The Law Office of WT Johnson is committed to upholding your rights and the continued well-being of your family in the court of law.
 If you have experienced the death of a loved one or serious injury, you may be entitled to financial compensation.
-Please use the contact form on this page to set up an appointment or call (972) 325-5302.
+Please use the contact form on this page to set up an appointment or call (214) 231-0544 or (800) 738-4046.

 Fatigue - As of July 1, 2013, the U.S. Department of Transportation’s Federal Motor Carrier Safety Administration (FMCSA) put into law tighter regulations on rig operator sleep patterns.
 During a typical week, drivers are permitted only 14 hours of total driving and work time per day.
 Any truck drivers completing a 70-hour work week must take 34 consecutive hours to recuperate.
 Exceeding any of these limits can put the driver, his delivery, and everyone else on the road in danger.